 Get yourself some life insurance.
 Most financial experts give you a guideline of 8 to 10 times your annual salary to cover expenses for baby in the event of your death, but depending on your individual circumstances, that number may not be enough.
 “If you live in a home that’s not cheap, and you can’t rely on wealthy parents to take care of your kids if something happens to you and your spouse, consider having several million dollars in level term insurance,” says Ian M. Weinberg, CFP, CEO of Family Wealth & Pension Management in Woodbury, New York.
-Keep in mind that even if you’re not providing a lot of income—or you’re planning to stay at home with your new baby—you should still be insured.
-“You would have to cover any lost income and also cover the cost of a caregiver for your children,” he says.
+Even if you’re not providing a lot of income—or you’re planning to stay at home with baby—you should still be insured.
+As Weinberg points out, “You would have to cover any lost income and also cover the cost of a caregiver for your children.”

 Figure out who would be your child’s guardian if you and your partner weren’t around.
 This may be the trickiest part of making a will and couples often argue about it.
 “Deciding who would best take care of their kids is the biggest issue,” says Weinberg.
 “Keep in mind that the responsibilities can—and probably should—be split between a few different people.”
 Choose one set of people to actually care for your child, and another to care for his finances in the event of your death.

 Sit down and plan out your monthly budget for when baby arrives.
 “You need to figure out your current and projected budget,” says Matthew D. Saneholtz, CFA, CFP, a financial adviser in Plantation, Florida.
 “That means keeping in mind your wants and desires for the first few years of having a child.”
-If you’re planning to stay at home, make sure you do the math and thoroughly go over your budget to be sure that you can realistically make the leap.
-If you’re planning to work, start considering your child care options and determine which will fit best with your family and income.
+If you’re planning to stay at home, make sure you do the math and thoroughly go over your budget to be sure you can realistically make the leap.
+If you’re planning to work, start considering your child care options and determine which will fit best with your family needs and income.
 Daycare is less expensive than hiring a full-time nanny, but a nanny can give a level of personal attention that a daycare doesn’t.

-Even if your nest egg is on the small side, any savings you can squirrel away now can help you deal with the new expenses that come with your newborn.
+Even if your nest egg is on the small side, any savings you can squirrel away now can help you deal with the new expenses that come with a newborn.
 “With each paycheck, take a portion and place it in a separate savings account,” says Saneholtz.
 “Creating this ‘baby fund’ will supply you with the money to subsidize lost income or purchase baby essentials.”
 Most financial planners recommend having six months of living expenses set aside to cover unexpected issues.

 With college expenses escalating, it makes sense to start saving for education early and often.
 But financial experts say you have to put your financial future ahead of your child’s.
 “You need to get your financial life in order before even thinking about college savings, which means eliminating bad debts, establishing an emergency fund and saving for your own retirement,” Saneholtz says.
 “When your financial house is in order, 529 plans are a great savings tool for future educational costs.”

 Even if you can’t afford to put much money away right now, consider asking others to help fund your child’s future.
 “Tell your family members that one of your big goals is to save for college for your children,” Weinberg advises.
-You might be able to request that “in lieu of teddy bears and other knickknacks,” they either gift your child money that you can invest in a 529 or invest in a 529 themselves.
+You might be able to request that “in lieu of teddy bears and other knickknacks,” they either gift your child money that you can invest in a 529, or invest in a 529 themselves.
 “That can help make a significant difference in your child’s financial future.”